josieparis/guppy_balancing_selection/README.md

 Now you can run the vcftools freq option on each of these (asking for the derived allele):

+you have to run these per chromosome as ballermix takes a per chromosome input.
+Also each chromosome has it's own averaged recombination rate (derived from Jim's Heredity paper)

+Note that this will output

 ---------------
 ## SNAPP analysis